As a user, I can have better memory performance on Publish by using SAX instead of etree for comps and updateinfo XML production

 Looking in pulp 2.8, it appears that where pulp_rpm does need to parse XML during publish, it does so with sax.
 See pulp.plugins.util.metadata_writer, which is used by modules in pulp_rpm.plugins.distributors.yum.metadata

-#2 Updated by jluza about 3 years ago
+#2 Updated by jluza almost 5 years ago

 Here's the story.
 I was working on tool that supposed to compare metadata files in repodata directory.
 For huge repositories, repodata files can have megabytes, even hundreds of megabytes (unpacked).
 At first I tried to use etree library, but my laptop run out of memory quite quickly - when you consider you have to open two copied of repodata to compare them.
 So I rewrote my tool to use SAX parsing and stored nodes as lazy, so tool read them only when they were needed.
 That helped for reading, however diff result had to be also stored somewhere.
 So I dig more into SAX library and found out sax xml generator.
 That's how I've discovered SAX generator is much faster then etree.